school-of-data/GIS-curriculum/south-africa/module8/module8.md

 #### **Step 4.
 Take a closer look at the information attached to the points, lines and polygons.**

-Let's run one more algorithm to get a sense of what the attributes for our Pampanga layers are.
+Let's run one more algorithm to get a sense of what the attributes for our Gauteng layers are.
 After we’ve identified how many features each layer has, let’s see how many and which are the unique attributes in the following cases:

 * layer buildings_cleaned - attribute type;
 * layer pois_cleaned - attribute fclass;